chiboozor/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext: Prints the next three lines after a pattern in a file
 17-hidethisword: Print the lines not containing bin
 18-letteronly: Displays patter containing letter, uppercase inclusive
+19-AZ: Replaces A and c to z and e